 Not that it’s hard to use up a bit of leftover coconut milk.
 It’s just the remembering part. 🙂 (PS Coconut milk also freezes well.)

-So – who’s ready to head off to Hawaii with these?
+So – who’s ready to head off to a tropical island with these Pineapple Coconut Hawaiian Chicken Skewers?
 Close your eyes, take a bite and I bet you have to resist the urge to start doing the hula dance! 😉 – Nagi x

 PS And I’ll be right there along side you, doing my ridiculous version of a hula dance.
 Even though dancing is not my forte…..as my friends will attest to!
 Baby Hands and two left feet. #LifeIsHard